1105-Foo-Aiden/Weather-Website/README.md

 Day 3 Notes
 I was able to finish the search bar and give it functionality and was able to get all the apis called and able to populate in the console.
 I satarted working on the max/min of each day for the 5 day forcast and was able to get the next 5 days of the week and dates able to populate.

+Day 4 Notes
+Was able to finally get the forecast done and dusted, and changes depending on the location and the search bar, full functionality :)